greiginsydney/Intervalometerator/docs/setup-heartbeating.md

 <img src="https://user-images.githubusercontent.com/11004787/125730218-fad365d5-e5b3-40dc-975a-e97f3bb7a6d8.png" width="80%">
 </p>
 <br>

 [Top](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/setup-heartbeating.md#setup-heartbeating)
 <hr/>

 ## Add PagerDuty

 Dead Man's Snitch will send you an e-mail if the intvlm8r fails to report in, however if you're not always in front of an e-mail client you might want something more immediate, like an SMS.
-If you have multiple intvlm8rs and several people on staff, you might be looking for some rostering and escalation, and here's where the power of PagerDuty can come in.
+If you have multiple intvlm8rs and several people on staff you might be looking for some rostering and escalation, and here's where the power of PagerDuty can be employed.

 Pre-req's:
 - you need a [Dead Man's Snitch plan](https://deadmanssnitch.com/plans) that supports "Integrations" for this.